 All applicants must be aged 18 or over, and they must be no more than 85 years old at the end of the mortgage term.
-Applicants must be no more than 75 years old at the date of application for purchases and remortgages.
+Applicants must apply before their 75th birthday for purchases and remortgages.
 There is no maximum age at application for further advances, porting or transfer of equity cases.

 Buy to Let loans are not available to first time buyers.
 A first time buyer is defined as an applicant that has never owned a property.

 We require three years' UK address history for all applicants.
 Where an applicant is not able to provide three years’ UK address history, non-UK addresses should be recorded and the case reviewed on its own merits.